jvnhrn/event-finder/README.md

 //add a reference to your original repository

-git remote add upstream <original repository>.git
+git remote add upstream https://github.com/jvnhrn/event-finder

 //pull all code from the original repository git pull upstream main